lietoumai/learning-from-interview/README.md

 # learning-from-interview
-# The main purpose of this project is to enhance the speaking and oral ability by remembering the real conversation in the interveiw
+# The main purpose of this project is to enhance the oral ability by repeating the real conversation in the interveiw